telerik/winforms-docs/controls/menus/contextmenu/add-context-menu-in-code.md

 ---
-title: Overview
+title: Add Context menu in the code
-page_title: Overview | RadContextMenu
+page_title: Add Context menu in the code | RadContextMenu
 description: RadContextMenu is a non-visual component that sits in the component tray located below the form design surface.
 slug: winforms/menus/contextmenu/context-menus
 tags: context,menus